Camp David. Christian

 time as Cust Christian Community and Christian

 Community Church).
-Founded in the 1960s by Neville
+The group was founded in 1969 by Neville

 Community School is Faithful Pilgrim.
-The community is self-sufficient,
+The community is mostly self-sufficient,

 Copeland, Kenneth and Gloria.
 Kenneth